Abhijeet Bhattacharya: Reality shows

-Abhijeet was on the panel of judges of reality show Ek Se Badhkar Ek with choreographer Ahmed Khan anchor was Ravi Kishan in 2008 on Zee TV.The show was based on bringing several talents together.
+Abhijeet was on the panel of judges of reality show Ek Se Badhkar Ek with choreographer Ahmed Khan anchor was Ravi Kishan in 2008 on Zee Tv.The show was based on bringing several talents together.

 Abhijeet was on the panel of judges of Sa Re Ga Ma Pa Lil Champs in 2009 with music director, singer Bappi Lahiri and playback singer Alka Yagnik on Zee TV and anchor was Shaan.

 Abhijeet then was on judges panel with his Baaghi co-singer Kavita Krishnamurti on Zee Bangla TV for Saregamapa Lil Champs Bangla 2010.The reality show was based on the bringing talented singer kids from districts of WB.

 His comeback as a judge was in 2020 with reality show SuperSinger on Star Jalsha.
-Then with Sangeeter Mahayuddho in 2021 on Colors Bangla channel.The other judges included singer Ustad Rashid Khan and Aashiqui 2 composer Jeet Ganguly.

-He attended as special guests in Indian Idol 2022, Saregamapa Zee TV on 2023.He attended Indian Idol 2024 on Sony TV in his honor of contribution in the Film Industry.Recently attended Indian Idol15 along with Lalit Pandit and his wife.
+Then with Sangeeter Mahayuddho in 2021 on Colors Bangla channel.The other judges included singer Ustad Rashid Khan and Aashiqui 2 composer Jeet Ganguly.He attended as special guests in Indian Idol 2022, Saregamapa Zee TV on 2023.Recently attended Indian Idol 2024 on Sony TV in his honor of contribution in the Film Industry.

-Other works

-Abhijeet was face of LIC Insurance company in 2012.
-He endorsed in both Hindi and Bengali language.

-In 2017 Abhijeet Bhattacharya started YouTube channel as Abhijeet Unplugged with more than 1 million subscribers.Where he archives his performances for his huge fans.He also records moments of him with other artists.

-During Covid-19 pandemic period, Abhijeet reprised song "Rim Jhim Gire Sawan" for his fans ,sung by Kishore Kumar originally.
-The song was aired in Saregama YT channel.

-Popularity

-Most of Abhijeet's songs are famous among Genz.Many of his hit songs were remixed in recent times.
-Tan Tana Tan from Judwaa 2, Ole Ole from Jawaani Jaaneman where the actor was himself Saif Ali Khan, Mai Khiladi Tu Anadi from Selfiee, Husnn Hai Suhana from Coolie No. 1, Sheher Ki Ladki from Khandaani Shafakhana.

-In the year 2020 Abhijeet Bhattacharya's song Chunari Chunari from film Biwi No.1 composed by Anu Malik, lyrics by Sameer became viral after the song was used in K-pop band BTS in dance video edit.
-Itziar Ituno aka "Agent Raquel Murillo" the Spanish actress from the Netflix TV show Money Heist sang a few lines in an interview after the song went viral showing her love for Bollywood.